FoamScience/OpenRSR.tutorials/README.md

-# Tutorial cases For OpenRSR
+# Tutorial cases For OpenRSR solvers

-These tutorials are documented in this repo's wiki pages.
-Mainly, they verify the integrity of developed solvers:
+These tutorials are here to verify the integrity of developed solvers:

- - `BL-Case.*`: Some 1D Buckley-Leverett scenarios to verify basic functionality of `pSwImpesFoam` and `pSwCoupledFoam` solvers.
+ - `BL-Case.*`: Some 1D Buckley-Leverett scenarios to verify basic functionality of isotropic IMPES and coupled solvers.
- - `SPE10` related cases to compare results obtained with `pSwCoupledFoam` against original SPE10 publication and a reference MUFITS simulation ( available as an example at its webpage).
+ - `SPE10`-related cases to compare results obtained with coupled solvers against original SPE10 publication and a reference MUFITS simulation ( available as an example at the software's webpage).
- - `A reduced realistic reservoir` to test the anisotropic version of the coupled solver.
+ - `A reduced realistic reservoir` to test the anisotropic version of the coupled solver [coming soon].

-## Known Problems & workarounds

-Parallel running of cases is not yet comfortable:

-- OpenFOAM creates a local mesh per processor and solves equations there.
-Calculations in regions with no wells are usually much faster,but BCs are applying blocking MPI calls everywhere.
-- Setting Reference Pressure cell in global `system/fvSolution` should be avoided as the local cell ID will change.
-- Well cell set in `constant/wellProperties` shouldn't use `labelToCell` topoSets because those are relying on global cell labeling for now.
-It's better to use something like `cylinderToCell`.
-- Cells of a single well should belong to the same processor, especially if conversion of rate-imposed to BHP-operated wells is allowed.

-In general, avoid parallelizing the cases until a concrete solution to these issues is solved.
+> The ``dev`` branch of this repo is kept always in sync with the dev branch
+> of [OpenRSR](https://github.com/FoamScience/OpenRSR) repo.
+Which means, changes (in case files) needed to be able
+> to run the tutorials with the latest library/solvers (from the dev branch)
+> will only be applied here on the dev branch.